-This information can help you safely use your ThinkCentre[®] or ThinkPad[®] personal computer.
+This information can help you safely use your desktop or notebook personal computer.
 Follow and retain all information included with your computer.
-The information in this document does not alter the terms of your purchase agreement or the Lenovo[TM] Statement of Limited Warranty.
+The information in this document does not alter the terms of your purchase agreement or the Lenovo Statement of Limited Warranty.